Likvido/action-pr/README.md

     azure-service-principal-password: ${{ secrets.AZURE_SERVICE_PRINCIPAL_PASSWORD }}
 ```

-The cache is scoped per application (using `app-name`) and is shared between PR builds and release builds for optimal performance.
+The cache is scoped per application using the `app-name` input.

 ## Inputs